torvalds/linux/Documentation/process/security-bugs.rst

 information is helpful.
 Any exploit code is very helpful and will not be released without consent from the reporter unless it has already been made public.

+The Linux kernel security team can be contacted by email at
+<security@kernel.org>.
+This is a private list of security officers
+who will help verify the bug report and develop and release a fix.
+If you already have a fix, please include it with your report, as that can speed up the process considerably.
+It is possible that the security team will bring in extra help from area maintainers to understand and fix the security vulnerability.

 Please send plain text emails without attachments where possible.
 It is much harder to have a context-quoted discussion about a complex